We all have a hate-hate relationship with spiders: During the cold seasons, spiders migrate to warmer like our centrally-heated house.

 These black-widow spiders are described as vary dangerous with their toxic bite, and thus you must be cautious when controlling them.

-While bleach will be effective in killing many spider species, with the black-widow spiders – I recoined you use alternative methods such as using your professional exterminator.
+While bleach will be effective in killing many spider species, with the black widow spiders – use alternative methods such as using your professional exterminator.